Does the fact that “men are visually stimulated” mean that all men will struggle with lust?

 As well, studies have shown that both men and women tend to focus on women’s body parts more than the woman as a whole.
 We don’t do that for men, though.
 Gervais and colleagues found that when they showed non-sexualized images of men and women to undergraduate students and then showed them two images, side by side, where one image had slightly altered the chest or waist of the model, people weren’t very good at picking out the right one for men, but had a much higher success rate with women.
 We have programmed our brains to see women as parts, but to see men as whole beings.

 See, we have two types of processing: global and local.
 Global processing means we take the whole picture into account.
 Local processing happens when we focus on the parts that make up the whole (e.g., recognizing a house by the front door).
 When people look at men, they see the whole person and don’t focus so much on individual body parts.
 When we look at women, though, our brains pick apart that woman and scrutinize each individual aspect.
 And here’s the thing: women do it just as much as men!
 The good news is that with one simple task it was easy to train students to use global processing for women, too, and the researchers concluded that this is a habit that could be easily unlearned.
+All the men have to do is think about how much they love their wives, and this tends to make this problem go away.

 Men are visual, but lots of things affect how men react to that stimulation